Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor health-aware unit commitment

 CHA-UC is constrained by the UC constraints and the DC power flow constraints from the baseline.

 Additional scenario-based stochastic constraints are as follows ($\forall s \in \mathcal{S}$):

 The surrogate of the ``wait-and-see'' operation stage is formed to reflect the stochasticity in the ``here-and-now'' day-ahead UC.
-The surrogate corresponding \eqref{Eq:baseRTgen}\textendash\eqref{Eq:baseRTcur} are \eqref{Eq:CHAgen}\textendash\eqref{Eq:CHApcur}, respectively.
-They all represent the same operational constraints, but the latter are not actual; they represent the constraints that are applied to scenarios.
-Thus, in \eqref{Eq:CHApbal} and \eqref{Eq:CHApcur}, $\omega_{w,t,s}$ represents the wind forecast error for each scenario.
-Equation \eqref{Eq:CHAtemp1} and \eqref{Eq:CHAtemp2} constrain $\tau_{l,t,s}$ using the linear conductor-temperature approximation, as formulated in \eqref{Eq:lintemp}. $\tau_{l,t,s}$ will be fixed to the lower bound as $C^\text{Dep}_{l,t}$ is a convex function, working as a proxy of conductor temperature. $\xi_{l,t,s}$ is the error of the DLR forecast, but instead of subtracting it from the DLR, we add it to the line flow.
+The surrogate corresponding to \eqref{Eq:baseRTgen}\textendash\eqref{Eq:baseRTcur} are \eqref{Eq:CHAgen}\textendash\eqref{Eq:CHApcur}, respectively.
+They all represent the same operational constraints, but the latter are not actual; they represent the constraints with scenario realizations.
+Random variables regarding each scenario, $\omega_{w,t,s}$ and $\xi_{l,t,s}$ represent the wind forecast error and DLR forecast error.
+Equation \eqref{Eq:CHAtemp1} and \eqref{Eq:CHAtemp2} imposes a lower bound of $\tau_{l,t,s}$ using the linear conductor-temperature approximation \eqref{Eq:lintemp}. $\tau_{l,t,s}$ will be fixed to the lower bound as $C^\text{Dep}_{l,t}$ is a non-decreasing convex function, working as a proxy of conductor temperature.
+This linear approximation offers two advantages: it represents DLR forecast errors as equivalent flow deviations and handles bidirectional line flow efficiently.

 The operation stage of a CHA-UC framework include an additional conductor depreciation cost term in the model.
 Other parts of the optimization problem are identical.
 The objective function of the CHA-UC real-time operation process is as follows.